GSA/Section508.gov/_posts/2017-11-10-blog-accessibility-news-the-section-508-Update.md

 ---
 layout: post
-permalink: blog/accessibility-news-the-section-508-Update/
+sidenav: true
 type: article
 title: 'Accessibility News: The Section 508 Update'
-created: 1510319868
+permalink: blog/accessibility-news-the-section-508-Update/
+description: In January 2017, the <a href="https://www.access-board.gov/">U.S. Access Board</a> published a <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule">final rule</a> updating accessibility requirements for information and communication technology (ICT) covered by Section 508 of the <a href="https://www.access-board.gov/the-board/laws/rehabilitation-act-of-1973">Rehabilitation Act of 1973</a>.
 tags: Policy-and-Management
-description: In January 2017, the <a href="https://www.access-board.gov/">U.S. Access Board</a> published a <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule">final rule</a> updating accessibility requirements for information and communication technology (ICT) covered by Section 508 of the <a href="https://www.access-board.gov/the-board/laws/rehabilitation-act-of-1973">Rehabilitation Act of 1973</a>.
-topic: "Law"
-sub-topic: "Guidance"
+social_img: "assets/images/social-media-og-image-bytes.jpg"
+social_img_alt: "Accessibility Bytes.
+GSA logo with Section508.gov.
+Buy.
+Build.
+Be Accessible."
 audience:
-- "Members of the Public"
+- Members of the Public
-- "Section 508 Program Managers"
-- "Policy and Law Makers"
+- Policy and Law Makers
-- "Section 508 Program Managers"
+- Section 508 Program Managers
+topic:
+- Law
+subtopic:
+- Guidance
-resource-type: "Law and Policy"
+resource-type:
+- Blog
-format: "HTML"
+format: HTML
+created: 2017-11-10
 ---

 In January 2017, the [U.S. Access Board][1] published a [final rule][2] updating accessibility requirements for information and communication technology (ICT) covered by Section 508 of the [Rehabilitation Act of 1973][3].
 The Rehabilitation Act is a federal law which requires programs and activities funded by federal agencies to be accessible to people with disabilities, including federal employees and members of the public.
 [Section 508][4] covers ICT developed, procured, maintained, or used by federal agencies.